Australia: Rev up the red while exploring a destination that rocks.

 Explore a sacred place thought to have formed more than 550 million years ago.
 Located in Central Australia, Uluru – better known as Ayers Rock – and the 36 towering domes of Kata Tjuta are a part of Uluru-Kata Tjuta National Park, now a part of the UNESCO World Heritage List.
 This is where you can follow the tracks of ancient ancestors on a camel’s back, marvel at the brilliant reds of the desert landscape, wander among awe-inspiring rock formations and breathtaking crevices, turn a corner and discover an ancient rock art painting.
 This world down under is truly above and beyond what you might imagine.

-Tiptoe through the orange (or any other colour!) tulips in Holland.While Holland may conjure up images of windmills and wooden shoes, there’s so much more to the Netherlands: every Spring this region is transformed into the world’s most spectacular tulip show.
-You can rent a bike and cycle along Holland’s longest “tulip route” in Noordoostpolder, where over 100 kms gives way to nearly 2500 acres of postcard-worthy tulip fields.
+Holland: Tiptoe through the orange (or any other colour!) tulips.While Holland may conjure up images of windmills and wooden shoes, there’s so much more to the Netherlands: every spring this region is transformed into the world’s most spectacular tulip show.
+You can rent a bike and cycle along Holland’s longest “tulip route” in Noordoostpolder, where over 100 km gives way to nearly 2,500 acres of postcard-worthy tulip fields.
 Prefer swimming?
 Explore the stunning flower fields along the coast of The Hague where you’ll also find the beach, smart hotels, museums and tony shopping.
 If you’re a cheese lover, Alkmaar is not to be missed for its impressive tulip show, upscale shopping, dining, museums and yes, cheese.

-Dream in hues of blue at Trunk Bay Beach, St. John, U.S. Virgin Islands.Little wonder this beach is one of the most photographed in St. John!
+St. John, U.S. Virgin Islands: Dream in hues of blue at Trunk Bay.Little wonder this beach is one of the most photographed in St. John!
 If the pristine white sand doesn’t make you swoon, then the warm, crystal-clear aquamarine water will.
-Deemed the smallest of the US Virgin Islands, St John is a snorkeler’s paradise – it’s even perfect for beginners.
+Deemed the smallest of the U.S. Virgin Islands, St John is a snorkeller's paradise – it’s even perfect for beginners.
 Rent flippers, snorkel and mask and follow the 205 metre-long self-guided Underwater Trail teeming with coral reefs and colourful sea life.
 And if you think the turquoise water is spectacular, wait until you witness a sunset in this tropical paradise!

 Old town Lunenburg is a veritable feast for the eyes, thanks to the vibrantly coloured 18th and 19th century buildings lining its famed waterfront.
 There are so many reasons to visit this mesmerizing UNESCO World Heritage site: the bustling town is home to fabulous restaurants serving local fresh fare, charming craft breweries, boutiques featuring the creations of local artists, not-to-be-missed museums, and quaint one-of-a-kind boutiques.
-Explore the town by foot led by an 8th generation Lunenburger, or by water on a boat tour once they start running again.
+Explore the town by foot led by an 8th generation Lunenburger, or by water on a boat tour.
 Whatever you do, don’t forget your camera!